OpenDSA/OpenDSA/RST/en/Tikhe/LinearIndexing.rst

 well when it is stored on disk because the linked list for a given key might be scattered across several disk blocks.

-CConsider a large database of employee records.
+Consider a large database of employee records.
 If the primary key is the employee's ID number and the secondary key is the employee's name, then each record in the name index associates a name with one or more ID numbers.